7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 1. Click the _Selectors_ mode button.
 2. Click on the _Vertex Selector_ drop down and select `All`.
 This will select all the vertices of the construction rectangle, which effectively selects all the corners.
-3. Leave the _Create Workplane_ toggle on _OFF_.
+3. Leave the _Create Workplane_ toggle on _OFF_ since we do not want to place workplanes on the vertices, we only want to use them to locate the holes in the next operation.

 The _Operations_ dialog should now look like this.

 ![Select All Rect Vertices](_static/Bearing_Block_Select_All_Rect_Vertices.png)

-Click _OK_ to add the selector to the main _History_ list.
-Nothing will be displayed at this time since selector visualizations have not been implemented.
-However, a `.vertices()` entry will be seen in the _History_ list.
+Click _OK_ to add the selector to the component.
+Nothing will be displayed at this time since vertex selector visualizations have not been implemented.
+However, a `.vertices()` entry will be shown in the _Components_ tree.

 ### Step 3 - Add Counter-Bore Holes

 With the construction rectangle vertices selected, we can use those to place the counter-bore holes.
+The dimensions for the holes are set based on an M2 socket-head cap screw.
 Bring up the _Operations_ dialog again and follow these steps.

 1. Make sure that 3D mode is selected.
 2. Click the operation drop down and select `Counter-Bore Hole (cboreHole)`.